microsoft/Azure-Analytics-and-AI-Engagement/demo-step-by-step.md

 ![](media/2020-04-10_17-23-41.png)

-3. Scroll down to see the content in the screenshot in Cell 22.
+3. Scroll down to see the content in the screenshot in **Cell 23**.

 > Let’s scroll through this notebook and see the AutoML configuration and the experiment’s output.
 >